-Turbocharged engines are different than normally aspirated engines.
+Turbocharged engines are different from normally aspirated engines.
 They have a lower compression ratio and are port injected.
 These parts are usually not interchangeable.
 Premature failure is typically due to a lack of maintenance.

-Most turbocharger failures are oil related.
+Most turbocharger failures are oil-related.
 Turbocharger bearings spin at very high speeds; they quickly overheat if not lubricated sufficiently.

 One of the symptoms of a faulty turbocharger is blue-gray exhaust.
 Excessive crankcase pressure, shaft end-play, a clogged or restricted oil drain, and oil seal failure result in oil entering the turbine housing—the burning oil results in the blue-gray exhaust.
 In addition, if the oil is restricted and is not draining back to the oil pan properly or there is excessive crankcase pressure, oil can back up into the turbocharger and leak past the oil seals.

 Turbochargers are usually cooled by the engine's cooling system.
 The engine's cooling system and the lines to the charger must be maintained and functioning properly.
 Check the air tube and make sure it is not obstructed or collapsed.
 Also, keep the air filter clean and ensure no foreign debris or dirt enters the intake.